Jagouris/flexagon/README.md

    }
 </style>
 ```
-And then you should have a fully functioning binder, a dynamic page container which you can manipulate with Javascript.
+Afterwards, you should have a fully functioning example of Flexagon, a dynamic page container which you can manipulate with Javascript.

-### 4. Add some functionality to your page
+### 5. Add more functionality
-- Finally, you can add some simple functionality to the binder.
-Anywhere within your `<binder />` tag, put the following code:
+Put the following button anywhere inside your `<binder />` tag:
 ```HTML
 <button onmousedown="dragBinder()">Drag Binder</button>
 ```
-You can now click and hold this button to move the binder around the screen.
+This button will let you click and drag the binder around the screen.

+### 6. View the documentation
+The above is the most basic demonstration of Flexagon, you can view the [documentation](https://github.com/Jagorak/flexagon/blob/main/documentation.md) if you want to learn more.

 ## TODO List:
 A list of development tasks for Flexagon